Course Policies :: 67-272

 To help students master the material covered in class, we will have a series of hands-on lab assignments for students to complete, starting in week 1.
 These hands-on lab assignments must be started and completed during a scheduled lab session with either TAs or Prof. H. All labs are graded on a credit/no credit basis, depending on whether students completed the lab.
 (Come to lab each week, follow the instructions, and you get full credit -- very easy points to earn.)

-Lab sessions are run by TAs Monday and Thursday evening from 7:30-9:30pm as well as a session on Wednesdays from 11:40-1:30.
+Lab sessions are run by TAs Monday through Thursday evenings from 7:30-9:30pm as well as a session on Wednesdays from 11:40-1:30.
 All labs are remote and the zoom links are posted below.
 Students must attend the lab section they are registered for, but each student has two 'switch coupons' that allow them to switch sections without penalty.
 To use your coupon, you must contact the Head TA for labs by Sunday 6:00pm of the week you want to switch and notify him/her of your intentions.
 (This gives us time to restaff a lab if the expected attendance is higher than normal.)
 Additionally, there is a lab for international students on Fridays at 7am ET (link below).

 Students are allowed one missed lab with no penalty (students who complete all labs get extra credit).
 Students are expected to be in lab on time; if students are tardy (arriving more than 2 minutes past the start time) for lab, they will be considered absent for the teaching segment at the beginning of lab and receive only half credit for that lab.
 Each lab session is two hours long, but the labs themselves can be completed in less time, depending on the student.
 No lab work done in advance will be accepted -- all work must be completed during the lab period.
 If you show up with a completed lab you will receive a zero for the lab unless you delete the files in the presence of the TAs and begin again from scratch.